8-hour stopover in Lisbon, Portugal

 11:30am: Coffee and Pasteles in Belem

-The place is crowded but once you find your way inside and to the end of the line to be seated- it passes within minutes.
+The place is crowded but once you find your way inside and to the end of the line to be seated- the line moves within minutes.
 The menu includes coffee and tea and various pastries fresh from the oven.
 We were here of course for the original Pasteles de Belem and they did not disappoint.

 From here, we took an uber to the highest point in Alfama, Castle Sao Jorge.